 Tuned Base Oscillator

-For the tuned base oscillator, you will find the tuned circuit between the ground and base of the transistor.
-The capacitor and a transformer's primary coil form the tuned circuit.
+The capacitor and the transformer's primary coil form the tuned circuit.
 Then, the secondary coil of the transformer gives the feedback signal.

 Tuned base oscillator circuit